 Threat intelligence is the use of information as mentioned earlier as well as other critical elements that add context and provide deeper understanding of the threat.
 These include targeted industries or companies, capabilities, sophistication of the attacker, knowledge of risk to non-IT security elements of the organization such as physical, executive, brand and reputation, or context that takes threat information and data and derives relevance directly to inform internal organizational knowledge and critical focus areas.
 Threat intelligence is usually derived through the evaluation of information.
 How that information is used to proactively manage the associated risks or the context by which a threat is or may be employed against an organization can be used as a means to proactively prepare to defend against the threat or risk versus purely react.
 Organizations can also use incidents and the information along with artifacts discovered during the incident response process to feed direct knowledge and intelligence back into the organization to better defend against future uses of these specific attack vectors and/or its tactics, techniques and procedures.

 How threat information versus threat intelligence is operationalized also varies.
 Threat information alone or derived threat information in the form of technical indicators from overarching threat intelligence can be used to bolster existing technical defense mechanisms.
 Those indicators can be used to enrich internal log information, network transaction correlation (i.e. NetFlow) or pushed into other security devices.
 The challenge is that all threats have a lifespan.
 Security devices do not have infinite processing and storage capability to know which threats are active and relevant to your organization.
 This information is critical in being able to leverage that data within the constraints of existing systems.
 Threat intelligence can help with the necessary context to make informed and relevant decisions on what information should be leveraged in those devices and systems.
-Threat intelligence also goes a step beyond by providing critical insight into the risks that an organization may be facing from phishing, impersonation, physical and executive risks, brand, reputation and intellectual property protection.
+Threat intelligence also goes a step beyond by providing critical insight into the risks that an organization may be facing from Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers., impersonation, physical and executive risks, brand, reputation and intellectual property protection.
 This type of vetted and finished intelligence is leveraged in a different fashion than the artifacts associated with technical indicators of more traditional IT security threats.
 Operationalizing these forms of intelligence requires having the ability or capability to detect these types of risks born on the open Internet and ‘dark’ web.
 This type of intelligence can put an organization in a much better position to proactively respond and manage risks and threats facing the broader organization.